Configure AWS Network Firewall Logging

 • Monitoring dashboard enablement (enableMonitoringDashboard)

-• Multiple simultaneous log destinations
+• Multiple log destinations in a single configuration

 • Log retention and lifecycle policies